rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 .....
 ```

-Templates uses [DoT.js][2] as template engine, so that the full expressiveness of JavaScript can be used.
+Templates use [DoT.js][2] as template engine, so that the full expressiveness of JavaScript is available.
 The fish-pepper [context object][3] `fp` holds the configuration and more.

 The given configuration will lead to four Docker build directories: